MCausc78/stoat.py/docs/api/enums_and_flag_classes.rst

 .. class:: AndroidTheme

-    Specifies client theme for Revolt Android.
+    Specifies client theme for Stoat Android.

     .. attribute:: revolt

-        Use Revolt colors.
+        Use Stoat colors.
     .. attribute:: light

-        Represents the Light theme on Revolt Android.
+        Represents the Light theme on Stoat Android.
     .. attribute:: pure_black

-        Represents the AMOLED theme on Revolt Android.
+        Represents the AMOLED theme on Stoat Android.
     .. attribute:: system

         Use system theme.
     .. attribute:: material_you

-        Represents the Material You theme on Revolt Android.
+        Represents the Material You theme on Stoat Android.

 .. class:: AndroidProfilePictureShape

     Specifies rounding grade for profile pictures, including in chat and profiles.
-    This applies to all users on Revolt Android.
+    This applies to all users on Stoat Android.

     .. attribute:: sharp